millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 ---

 ## Overview
 This lens guides every visit.
-We check how your **eyes (visual)**, **inner ear (vestibular)**, and **joints/muscles (proprioception)** talk to your brain, then match care to the underlying cause we find—the mobility, control, or tissue-irritability pattern most holding you back.
+We check how your **joints/muscles (proprioception)**, **eyes (visual)**, and **inner ear (vestibular)** talk to your brain, then match care to the underlying cause we find—the mobility, control, or tissue-irritability pattern most holding you back.
 Cleaner sensory input paired with better joint motion helps your brain coordinate movement with less effort, so the plan stays practical and fits your day.
 {: .reveal .reveal--fade }

 ### What we assess
-- Sensory input: how eyes, inner ear, and joint/muscle feedback agree—or do not
+- Sensory input: how joint/muscle, eye, and inner-ear feedback agree—or do not
 - Motor control: timing, coordination, and joint control under load
 - Functional tasks: reach, rotate, stairs, gait—scaled to what you need
 - Recovery factors: breathing mechanics and tolerance to effort/positions